 How to Manage Money in a Marriage

-Managing your money is important and, if you’re married, coming up with ways to manage money as a couple is even more important.
+Managing your money is important and, if you are married, coming up with ways to manage money as a couple is even more important.
 Financial issues are one of the main reasons that couples fight.
-If you don’t have a way to effectively manage your money that both of you agree with, this can cause significant stress, hurt feelings, and even resentment over time.
+If you do not have a way to effectively manage your money that both of you agree with, this can cause significant stress, hurt feelings, and even resentment over time.

 Every couple manages their money differently.
 However, here are some tips that could help you.